erikpham95/Turtle-Trading-Backtest/README.md

            portfolio of C = \$100,000

            -   N = 2.5, f = 0.02, r = 1
+           -   The no. of shares to purchase will be

        ```math
        U = floor\left( \frac{0.02*100,000}{1*2.5*150} \right) = floor\left( 5.33 \right) = 5\ shares